ilgooz/core/CONTRIBUTING.md

 # Contribution

-For Services and Applications contribution, we have an [curated list of Awesome Services and Applications](https://github.com/mesg-foundation/awesome) that you should participate in.
+For service and application contributions, we have an [curated list of Awesome services and applications](https://github.com/mesg-foundation/awesome) that you should participate in.

-For contribution to MESG's Core, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
+For contribution to MESG Core, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
 We would love to include you in the development process.

-If you add a new feature or fix a bug then don't forget to update the CHANGELOG.md following this format https://keepachangelog.com/
+If you add a new feature or fix a bug then don't forget to update the CHANGELOG.md following this format: https://keepachangelog.com/

+We follow the Github Flow.
+For more information on proper forking, commits and pull requests, refer to this guide: https://guides.github.com/introduction/flow/

 # Start developing the Core

-You can find all resources in our [wiki](https://github.com/mesg-foundation/core/wiki).
-It will guide you from pulling the project, to building and testing it, and submit your work to the community.
+All resources can be found in our [wiki](https://github.com/mesg-foundation/core/wiki).
+This will guide you from pulling the project to building and testing it, and submitting your work to the community.